Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 I first applied to Google Adsense back in 2005 or 2006.
 Since that time, I have applied and gotten approved many times for related business entities or helping others set up their own Google Adsense accounts.
-Each time, my applications have been approved to start using the Google Adsense program, so I feel like I can offer some solid advice on how to make sure you get your own approved account.
+Each time, my applications have been approved to start using the Google Adsense program, so I feel like I can offer some solid advice on how to apply for Google Adsense and get approved.

 Now, if you have been following my blog, you know that I had a bit of a set back with Google Adsense, but I am now actively using Google Adsense as though nothing happened.
 The reality is that Google Adsense is the best contextual marketing program on the market with the most advertisers and the highest payouts.
 I love the Adsense program and definitely recommend those involved with niche websites to at least get started with Adsense.